 How are the Assets and Debts Allocated Between the Spouses?

-If the spouses are able to agree, they may divide their assets and debts in any manner they see fit.
-If the spouses cannot agree, the the divorce court will allocate the assets and debts in a manner that the court determines to be equitable.
-In dividing the assets and debts, the court is required to consider the equitable distribution statutory factors.
-These statutory factors include, among other things, the facts and circumstances leading to the breakdown of the marriage, the length of the marriage, the mental and physical health of you and your spouse, and how long you've been married.
-They also include the monetary and non-monetary contributions of each spouse to the acquisition of property and to the well being of the family.
-In considering these factors, there is no presumption that the property will be divided equally.
-Instead, the Court will allocate the assets and debts in the manner it deems just and fair based on its analysis of the statutory factors.
+If you and your spouses can agree, you may divide your assets and debts in any manner you both see fit.
+Otherwise, the divorce court will allocate your assets and debts in a manner the Court considers equitable (fair).
+The Court is required to consider multiple factors that include facts and circumstances leading to the breakdown of your marriage, the mental and physical health of you and your spouse, and how long you've been married.
+They also include the monetary and non-monetary contributions you've each made to the acquisition of property and the well being of your family.
+The Court is not required to divide property equally.
+Instead, the Court will allocate the assets and debts in the manner it deems fair, based on its analysis of the statutory factors.
 Here's a list of the equitable-distribution statutory factors at Virginia.gov

 Can the Spouses Agree on How to Divide the Property?

-The spouses are absolutely entitled to divide the property and debts in any manner and in any proportion they see fit.
-In fact, we encourage our clients, to the extent he or she is willing, to settle the property division issue.
-It is much less time consuming and cost-effective to reach an agreement on the division of property and debts instead of leaving it in the judge's hands.
-And unlike other family law issues -- spousal support is an exception -- once you and your spouse have signed your agreement about property and debts is memorialized in writing, the divorce court will have no authority but to enter a divorce order consistent with your agreement.
+You and your spouse are entitled to divide your property and debts as you both choose.
+We encourage our clients to settle the property-division issue.
+It saves you time and money to reach an agreement on the division of property and debts instead of leaving it in the judge's hands.
+And unlike most other family law issues -- spousal support is an exception -- once you and your spouse have signed your agreement about property and debts, the divorce court will enter a divorce order consistent with your agreement.
 They have no authority to do otherwise.